MicrosoftDocs/WSL/commandline/WSL/user_support.md

 1. Signed-in automatically for every WSL instance.
 1. Unique to the WSL environment for your current Windows user.

+## I forgot my Linux password
-Users may change their default Bash user with the `lxrun /setdefaultuser` command.
-Users who have a previous build may use lxrun to set their default user without having to uninstall.
+Users can change their default Bash user with the `lxrun /setdefaultuser` command.
 The default user ‘root’ is valid for users who would like to run directly as root, or require root access for troubleshooting.
 Setting the default user to ‘root’ does not require a password.

 ## Permissions
 There are two important concepts to keep in mind when it comes to permissions: